syntasso/instruqt-kubecon/08-view-your-website/assignment.md

 Once again, a small helper function has been added to your controller between challenges.

 Navigate to `controllers/website_controller.go` in your `Code editor` tab and scroll all the way to the bottom.
-Here you should find a new function called `createService`.
+Here you should find a new function called `newService`.

 This function encapsulates the necessary Golang code to create a customized service for your website.